Bloomberg first tried to hide, now tries to distance himself from racist gun control comments

 Former New York Mayor and anti-gun rights billionaire presidential candidate Michael Bloomberg is doing his best to sneak in under the radar and buy his way to the Democratic nomination for President.
 Whether his strategy of ignoring the first four primaries and focusing on midwestern states including Ohio will pay off remains to be seen, but it is clear that the vetting of Bloomberg as a presidential candidate has only just begun.

-Recently, racist anti-gun rights comments Bloomberg made in a 2015 resurfaced, thanks to a podcaster Benjamin Dixon, who rediscovered and the tweeted the comments, which quickly went viral.
+Recently, racist anti-gun rights comments Bloomberg made in 2015 resurfaced, thanks to a podcaster Benjamin Dixon, who rediscovered and the tweeted the comments, which quickly went viral.

 From the Aspen Times, as originally reported on February 16, 2015: